 3. The artist’s skin and eyes might reveal his condition

-The title of the painting already hints at the fact that Caravaggio was sick at the time, but the striking appearance and realistic depicted condition might also provide a clue as to what condition he was suffering from.
+The title of the painting already hints at the fact that Caravaggio was sick at the time, but the striking appearance and realistically depicted condition might also provide a clue as to what condition he was suffering from.

-His jaundiced skin and the yellow eyes of the young man in the painting hints towards some sort of liver disease.
+His jaundiced skin and the yellow eyes of the young man in the painting hint towards some sort of liver disease.
 Whatever condition he had, it most definitely produced an excess amount of bilirubin resulting in his yellowish skin and eyes.

 Research conducted by medical experts in the year 2009 indicated that the artist might have suffered from “Addison’s Disease,” a condition that causes adrenal insufficiency.

 4. It briefly remained in the collection of Caravaggio’s mentor in Rome

 Because the self-portrait was created at a time when the artist was still happening his skills, it’s one of the multiple self-portraits and still-lifes that he created using a mirror.

 Other examples include “Boy Peeling Fruit” and “Boy with a Basket of Fruit,” both created around the same time as Young Sick Bacchus.
 All these remained in the collection of Giuseppe Cesari for well over a decade.